 Woh Din Yaad Karo-Hamrahi(1963): Nice duet from Shankar-Jaikishan, picturized on Rajendra Kumar and Jamuna in the patio.

 Watan Pe Jo Fida Hoga-Phool Baney Angarey(1963): Very emotional patriotic song and dynamic voice, under Kalyanji-Anandji’s direction.

 Waqt Se Din Aur Raat-Waqt(1965): Time flies with this soulful Ravi composition, when things go and people lose lives, day and night, today and tomorrow.
 Kahin beetein na yeh raatein, kahin beete na yeh din.

-Woh Hum Na The-Cha Cha Cha(1964): Helen, playing the heroine in this movie, listens to this soft, smooth, suave, liquid number from Iqbal Qureshi’s score on the radio, vis rendered by Chandrashekhar.
+Woh Hum Na The-Cha Cha Cha(1964): Helen, playing the heroine in this movie, listens to this soft, smooth, suave, liquid number from Iqbal Qureshi’s score on the radio, rendered by Chandrashekhar on screen.